zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-1-forecasting-service-intro/item-1-forecasting-service-intro.md

 Note that one project can have multiple data assets and multiple models.

-You may now proceed to the next lab
+You may now proceed to the next section Getting Started

 ## Acknowledgements
 * **Authors**